-The second-classness of OCAML structures makes them like JAVA classes, which are also secondclass entities.
+The second-classness of OCAML structures makes them like JAVA classes, which are also second-class entities.
 Indeed, the examples we have seen so far (except nested modules) can be expressed in JAVA using classes containing static variables and methods.
-For example, here is the Circ module expressed in JAVA:
+Fig. 3 shows how the Circ module could be expressed as a JAVA class.
+As in OCAML, qualified names are used used in JAVA to extract a component from a class (e.g., Circ.circum(10.0)).